OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/file_wrap.rst

 Communicating with External Codes in OpenMDAO
 =============================================

+In the :ref:`ExternalCode Example <_externalcode_feature>` you saw how to define a component that calls an external program to perform it's computation.

 For many legacy codes, the only viable way to include them in an MDAO process is through file wrapping.
 In a file-wrapped component, the inputs are passed and the outputs are extracted via input and output files.
 To